-So, accept our invitation to visit the historic city of Hobart, participate in the excellent Conference which is being prepared for you, and enjoy the many delights of Tasmania.
+So, accept our invitation to attend the 49th APS Annual Conference and visit the historic city of Hobart.
 We are confident that you will leave the Conference and Tasmania feeling refreshed, both intellectually and psychologically.

 Associate Professor Clive Skilbeck MAPS

 49th APS Annual Conference